CouncilofLorien/counciloflorien.github.io/docs/cards/W/wake-of-war.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The number of strikes and prowess of each Wolf, Spider, and Animal attack are increased by one (by two for Wolf attacks if Doors of Night is in play).
-Cannot be duplicated. <br>_"No few had fallen, renowned or nameless, captain or soldier; for it was a great battle and the full count of it no tale has told."_ ***---&NoBreak;LotRI***
+Cannot be duplicated. <br>_"No few had fallen, renowned or nameless, captain or soldier; for it was a great battle and the full count of it no tale has told."_ ***---&#65279;LotRI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>